rht-labs-events/summit-lab-2018-doc/labIntro/README.md

     https://alertmanager.apps.example.com
 ```

-You can get this windows again by executing `lab -h`
+This information can be recalled at any point by executing: `lab -h`

-You have pre-deployed applications available for you, go and inspect them.
+Initially, there is a set of pre-deployed applications available for your use.
+Please take a moment to become familiar with what is already there.

-Core tools we will be using in this labs are supported by Red Hat.
-Few other non-core ones are with community support.
+Core tools used in this labs are supported by Red Hat.
+In addition, there are a few non-core ones which are supported by OpenSource communities.

-Lab consist of number scenarios.
-They are independent, but we don't recommend to jump from one scenario to other without finishing previous one.
+Today's Lab contains a number scenarios.
+They are all independent, but it is not recommended to jump from one scenario to the next without finishing the previous ones first.

 ### Info about the scenarios